 The Authority has updated Title VI Program, in order to comply with federal laws and regulations of the Title VI of the Civil Rights Act of 1964, 49 CFR Part 21 and United States Department of Transportation Title VI regulations.
 The Title VI Program outlines our policies related maintaining a diverse workforce, strategies to serve disadvantaged populations, and gives our customers a process for filing a claim to notify of a violation of civil rights related to our service, employment practices and information dissemination.

-The document will be released via our website, social media and be available for review and comment for 30 days, including at public meetings scheduled for late February.
+The document was released via our website, social media and available for review and comment from February 6th through March 15 2025, including at three public meetings held in February.
+There was no substantive input during the public participation period.

-Motion

-Requested by:

-thereof, held on January 29, 2025.

-It is hereby moved by the Board of the Waccamaw Regional Transportation Authority that the Board of Directors to authorize the General Manager/Secretary-Treasurer to update and release for public input the DRAFT FY 25 Title VI Program..

-APPROVED by the Waccamaw Regional Transportation Board of Directors at the regular meeting
+It is hereby moved by the Board of the Waccamaw Regional Transportation Authority to approve the FY 24-27 Title VI Program.
+Requested by: Brian Piascik, General Manager/Secretary-Treasurer APPROVED by the Waccamaw Regional Transportation Board of Directors at the regular meeting thereof, held on March 26, 2025.

-Brian Piascik, General Manager/Secretary-Treasurer

-ATTEST!)

-Dernaud Lelverman
+ATTEST: Bernard Silverma Air Lane

-Bernard Silverman, Board Chair, Marvin Keene, Ph.D.
+Bernard Silverman, Board Chair Marvin Keene, Ph.D.
 CFA, Vice Chair

-Kathakine M. D. Sail a Darrel Evehled/

-Katharine D'Angelo Darrell Eikhoff
+Katharine D'Angelo Darrell Eickhoff

-Filly Stan Out

-Cille Jean Johnson Sarah/Pope,
+Lilia Jean Johnson Sarah Pope,

-My nan Wellston W. Curg L

-Elfah Metherd Dr. Nicholas W. Twigg, DBA
+Elijah Metherd Dr. Nicholas W. Twigg, DBA

-·

 Randal Wallace Vacant - City of Myrtle Beach

 Vacant - City of Conway